Harsayazheni/DBMS-Expt02/README.md

 ## Result!
-Thus , Create , Alter and Insert in SQL is practiced successfully.
+Thus , to study and implement DDL commands and different types of constraints.